Collection interfaces - The primary means by

 sublist views of lists if the backing list is changed

-indicate that they support fast (generally constant time) random
+that they support fast (generally constant time) random access.

-access.
-This lets generic algorithms change their behavior to
+This lets generic algorithms change their behavior to provide good

-provide good performance when applied to either random or
+performance when applied to either random or sequential access

 Contains static methods to sort, search, compare, hash, copy,